abufahimkhan/BIQR/README.md

 enforcement effectiveness, and compliance with regulations.

-The report also addresses the difficulties encountered when developing the app, including the tactics used to go above these barriers and improve the software.This study paper offers insightful information about the transformative potential of technology in the field of law enforcement, in addition to showcasing the technical the expertise involved in producing the BIQR mobile app.
-This study adds crucial knowledge of the subject of law enforcement technology by giving a thorough explanation of the development process, difficulties encountered, and results attained.
+The report also addresses the difficulties encountered when developing the app, including the tactics used to go above these barriers and improve the software.Our study paper offers insightful information about the transformative potential of technology in the field of law enforcement, in addition to showcasing the technical the expertise involved in producing the BIQR mobile app.
+Our study adds crucial knowledge of the subject of law enforcement technology by giving a thorough explanation of the development process, difficulties encountered, and results attained.